The Grand-Baby Face Off, or the My Grand-Baby is Better than Yours contest between two grandmas is nothing to get caught between.

 I was at a beauty salon getting a pedicure the other day, relaxing with my feet in warm, soapy water.
 Those who think this is a waste of time and money have never sat in one of those massage chairs.

-The chair has a little remote with tiny pictures of fingers and a fist on it.
+The chair has a little remote with tiny pictures of fingers and a fist on different buttons.

 For your Massage-While-You-Wait, you can choose the tiny picture of a fist pummeling up and down your back, or a fist kneading, or pushing, pulling, stroking, or yanking.